 5.1.3.15 Non-visual error identification

-Where closed functionalityspeech outputspeech output is provided as non-visual access to closed functionality and an input error is automatically detected, speech output shall identify and describe the item that is in error.
+Where ICT includes closed functionality, and speech output is provided as non-visual access to closed functionality, and an input error is automatically detected, and the error is indicated visually via text and/or other visual means, the speech output shall present equivalent error information.

 5.1.3.16 Receipts, tickets, and transactional outputs

-Where ICT closed functionalityis closed to visual access and provides receipts, tickets or other outputs as a result of a self-service transaction, speech output shall be provided which shall include all information necessary to complete or verify the transaction.
-In the case of ticketing machines, printed copies of itineraries and maps shall not be required to be audible.
+Where ICT includes closed functionality, and provides physical receipts, tickets or other outputs as a result of a self-service transaction, output that provides all information necessary to complete or verify the transaction shall be provided through one or more non-visual means that includes auditory output, except information that is printed and that is not needed to complete the transaction, such as receipts, itineraries, maps, etc.

-NOTE: The speech outputspeech output may be provided by any element of the total ICT system.
+Note: The speech output may be provided by any element of the total ICT system.

 5.1.4 Functionality closed to text enlargement

-Where closed functionalityany functionality of ICT is closed to the text enlargement features of platformplatform or assistive technologyassistive technology, the ICT shall provide a mode of operation where the text and images of text necessary for all functionality is displayed in such a way that x-heighta non-accented capital "H" subtends an angle of at least 0,7 degrees at a viewing distance specified by the supplier.
+Where ICT includes closed functionality, and any functionality of the ICT is closed to the text enlargement features of its platform or assistive technology, the ICT shall provide a mode of operation where the text and images of text necessary for all functionality is displayed in such a way that the x-height of the text is at least 16 CSS px.

-physical heightThe subtended angle, in degrees, may be calculated from:

-Ψ = (180 x H) / (π x D)

-Where:

-ψ is the subtended angle in degrees

-H is the height (in CSSpx)height of the text

-D is the viewing distance D and H are expressed in the same units

-NOTE 1: The intent is to provide a mode of operation where text is large enough to be used by most users with low vision.
+Note 1: The formula for calculating the physical height (in mm) from the height (in CSSpx) and the distance D (in mm) from the eye to the display is physical height (mm) = D (mm) × height (CSSpx) / 2 688.

-NOTE 2: Table 5.1 and Figure 1 illustrate the relationship between the maximum viewing distance and minimum character height at the specified minimum subtended angle.
+The relationship between viewing distance and

-Table 5.1: Relationship between maximum design viewing distance and minimum character height at the limit of subtended angle